ek0212/COVID-19-Data-Analysis/README.md

 # math189z-covidanalytics
 Repository for COVID-19 data analytics course

 The final project progress can be found as the "Math 189Z Project" Jupyter Notebook under the Project folder.
+Future work would involve further sentiment analysis.